Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Rod Climbing.md

 <br/>

 ## Experiment Explanation
+**Note: this experiment can be a bit tempermental, so I'd recommend checking it works before the event starts!**
 ### In a nutshell
 Twisting a rod in the polymer solution causes long molecules to wrap onto the rod and creep slowly upwards (like spaghetti on a fork).